Shritej24c/Shritej24c/README.md

 I graduated from IIT Madras with a degree in Biological Engineering, where I worked on some cool AI projects in Biotechnology and Healthcare!

 - 🔭 Current DS at Albertsons and Former Data Scientist at Target Corporation & T-Mobile!
-- 🌱 I’m currently catching up on research in Reinforcement Learning and Natural Language Processing
+- 🌱 I’m currently catching up on research in Causal Inference and Natural Language Processing
 - 👯 I’m looking to collaborate on projects in the above fields
 - ⚡ Check out my Master's thesis in Computational Neuroscience: [here](https://github.com/Shritej24c/Masters_Thesis)
 - 📫 How to reach me: